Dealman/RunCode/README.md

 # SS-RunCode
-Resource for FiveM(GTA V Mod) to run code directly via the chat.
+Resource for FiveM *(GTA V Multiplayer Mod)* which lets users execute client and serve-rside code directly via the ingame chat for quick testing.

 # Guidelines
 Please refer to my FiveM thread for more information.
 I'm lazy and may update the readme later.
 Sorreh breh